isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 There probably are.
 But hopefully some good comes of this approach.

-My prefered options are options 2, 3, and 4, depending on how well I know the person:
+My preferred options are options 2, 3, and 4, depending on how well I know the person:
 Provide resources, suggest a vague identity, and tentatively suggest a specific identity, respectively.
 My preferred slogan is "Don't crack eggs, build a nest".

+Whatever your prefered approach is, I respect it.